cloudfoundry/disaster-recovery-acceptance-tests/README.md

     * `NFS_BROKER_USER` - Environment variable required to run NFS test case
     * `NFS_BROKER_PASSWORD` - Environment variable required to run NFS test case
     * `NFS_BROKER_URL` - Environment variable required to run NFS test case
+1. If you wish to run DRATS against a director deployed with `bbl`, run `scripts/run_acceptance_tests_with_bbl_env.sh <path-to-bbl-state-dir>`.
+    * Set `CF_VARS_STORE_PATH` to the path to the CF vars-store file.
+    * Set `BOSH_CLI_NAME` to the name of the BOSH CLI executable on your machine if it isn't `bosh`.
+    * The script will search for NFS broker credentials in the CF vars-store file and will skip the NFS test case if those credentials are not present.

 ### Focusing/Skipping a test suite